SreenivasuAkella/CN_project/README.md

 - `PyQt5`: Used for building the client-side graphical user interface.
 - `os`: Used for file operations, such as listing available videos on the server.

-## Demo Instructions

-To run the secure chat application, follow these steps:

-1. **Server Setup**:
-    - Run `secure_chat_server.py` on a host machine accessible to clients.
-    - Provide the desired host and port information for the server to listen on.

-2. **Client Setup**:
-    - Run `secure_chat_client.py` on client machines intending to connect to the server.
-    - Upon execution, enter a unique username when prompted to identify the client.
-    - Use the provided menu options to interact with the server, including sending messages, requesting video streaming, and listing available videos.

-  3. **Usage**:
-    - **Sending Messages**: Enter `1` from the client menu, provide the recipient's username, and type the desired message to send encrypted messages to other clients.
-    - **Requesting Video Streaming**: Enter `3` from the client menu, provide the name of the video file to stream, and select the desired resolution if available.
-    - **Listing Available Videos**: Enter `2` from the client menu to view a list of videos available on the server.
-    - **Disconnecting from the Server**: Enter `4` from the client menu to gracefully disconnect from the server and exit the application.
-    1. **Sending Messages**:
-       - Enter `1` from the client menu.
-       - Provide the recipient's username and type the desired message to send encrypted messages to other clients.

-    2. **Listing Available Videos**:
-       - Enter `2` from the client menu to view a list of videos available on the server.

-    3. **Requesting Video Streaming**:
-       - Enter `3` from the client menu.
-       - Provide the name of the video file to stream.
-       - Select the desired resolution if available.

-    4. **Disconnecting from the Server**:
-       - Enter `4` from the client menu to gracefully disconnect from the server and exit the application.

-    #### Further Information:

-    - **Sending Messages**:
-      - The client encrypts the message with the recipient's public key and sends it to the server, which then broadcasts the encrypted message to all clients.

-    - **Listing Available Videos**:
-      - The client requests the server to list available videos.
-      - The server responds with a list of available video files, which the client can view.

-    - **Requesting Video Streaming**:
-      - The client requests the server to stream a video file.
-      - If the requested video file is available in multiple resolutions, the client selects the desired resolution.
-      - The server streams the video frames to the client, ensuring proportional sourcing from available resolutions.

-    - **Disconnecting from the Server**:
-      - The client sends a disconnect signal to the server, closes the connection, and exits the application.

 ## Additional Notes

 - Ensure that all necessary dependencies are installed before running the application.